gardener/gardener-extension-provider-azure/docs/tutorials/kubernetes-cluster-on-azure-with-gardener/kubernetes-cluster-on-azure-with-gardener.md

     <img src="images/secret-stored.png">

-1. Register microsoft.Network for your subscription.
+1. Register resource providers for your subscription.
     1. go to your azure dashboard
     1. go to subscriptions -> <your_subscription>
     1. pick resource providers from the sidebar
       1. register microsoft.Network
+      1. register microsoft.Compute

 1. To create a new cluster, choose *Clusters* and then the plus sign in the upper right corner.